Vision Options

 Computer Vision - See the Field

-Computer vision enables robots to detect game pieces, track targets, and localize position using cameras.
-AprilTag targets provide absolute field positioning, while object detection helps with game piece manipulation.
+Cameras let a robot detect game pieces, track targets, and figure out where it is on the field.
+AprilTags provide absolute field positioning, while object detection helps with game piece manipulation.

 Why Vision Matters in FRC